 In addition to many other consequences (levels 1-5), as major and undoubted result of almost 30 year long transition in the SEE countries are weak institutions, as well as social and economic crisis (level 6).

 Civilizational path of socio-economic development has affirmed the principles of pluralism, gradualism, synergism, selective universality (in terms of using role models), and democracy.
-They are opposed to all the forms of absolutism, monism, uncontroled development, and party determinism.
-However, SEE countries (in the absence of consistent development strategy) have opted for erroneous concepts of institutional improvisation and imitations (rather than creation), rhetoric (rather than implementation and actual change), rent-oriented and narrow-interests type of motivation (rather than profit-oriented and mass-interests), party-controlled institutional environment (rather than transparency).
+They are opposed to all the forms of absolutism, monism, uncontrolled development, and party determinism.

-Therefore, the alternative institutions have strengthened, hindering the real institutional evolution, acting anti-institutionally and regardless of the recommendations of the NET: not stimulating the legal behavior, nor limiting the opportunistic behavior.
-The outcome of neoliberal type institutional monism has led to numerous problems, inequality, and the ongoing socio-economic crisis.